karevr/karevr.github.io/_posts/2024-12-11-function-level-access-control.md

  - Authorization should be applied using centralized routines either provided by the framework or easy to use external modules

 ## Function Level Access Control in Spring
-The Spring authorization filter allows for easy configuration of access control within an application setting up rules, which are defined using RequestMatchers.
+The Spring Security authorization filter allows you easy configuration of access control within an application setting up rules, which are defined using RequestMatchers.
 Keep in mind that the order of configuration matters.
  - First, configure all the endpoints that require authentication.
  - Then, if roles are defined, specify role-based access control.
  - Use the deny by default principle.

+### Security Configuration
 ```java
 @Configuration
 @EnableWebSecurity